Skip to main content

 The Need for Highly Qualified Nurses at All Levels

 Obtaining an MSN or DNP in nursing will lead to a higher salary, and the earning potential between the degrees is very comparable.
-The average annual salary for an advanced practice nurse is $123,780.
+As of May 2024, the average annual salary for an advanced practice nurse is $132,050.
 While the salary is similar between the two degrees, the DNP degree may provide more opportunities in leadership and prove more competitive in the career search.

 Nurses committed to advocating and representing the nursing profession must look to the future and commit to learning what is necessary to lead the charge.